spel-uchile/proyectoSuchai.github.io/_posts/2014-03-31-home.md

 ---
 layout: page
 title: Home
+banner: /images/home/banner.png

 tagline: SPEL is dedicated to research and develop instrumentation for geoscience and aerospace technologies.
-aerospace: SUCHAI Cubesat mission ...
-atmospheric: Some project? ...
+aerospace: First Chilean cubesat nano-satellite for aerospace investigation.
+atmospheric: Radiosondes to measure atmospherics parameters.
-geoscience: Seismic sensors ...
+geoscience: Develop of seismic sensors applied science.
-devices: Analog design ...
+devices: Design of analog devices.

 ---

 Chile has wide experience in geosciences, being the global capital of astronomy due his excellent geographical